 The iPad is very much a slate, a sheet of paper and canvas and what you do >with it is simply up to your creativity.

 We just happen to be very lucky to live in a time where sharing one’s creativity does not require unlimited resources or the invention of devices like the Gutenberg press and broadcast radio and television networks.
 Producing quality enjoyable content can easily be done by the likes of you and me on relatively inexpensive devices like iPads.
+I would really recommend having the contact of IT services company in Calgary in case of any emergency with your computer.

 ##So Do You?